 A: Yes, artists ONLY are admitted for free.
 Additional guests can buy tickets at the door.

 Q: Do I need to RSVP to attend the Preview Party?

 A: No, ALL artists' names will be held at the door.
 You do not need to RSVP.

-Q: How will I know if my work is displayed at the Preview Party?
+Q: How will I know if my work is displayed?

-A: All artwork will be displayed.
+A: All 4" x 6" artwork received on time will be displayed.
 A checklist of all artists' names will be available at the event.
 If your name is on the list, then your artwork is on the wall, however there is NO chart determining where the artwork is hung.
 Part of the fun is looking for it.

 Q: Do participating artists have to wait in line at the Benefit Sale?